Polytetrafluoroethylene-PTFE/MC-Optimization-Guide/java-n-stuff/java-things.md

 | Java 21 | `-XX:+UseZGC -XX:+ZGenerational` |
 | Java 8 | `-XX:+UseG1GC` |

+>[!NOTE]
-**NOTE:** If you have an old CPU or less than 16 GB of total system RAM, I wouldn't recommend using ZGC.
+>If you have an old CPU or less than 16 GB of total system RAM, I wouldn't recommend using ZGC.
 G1GC is a better option for such systems.

 Brief explanation of what these arguments do: